Before we get to what you need to know about the FAFSA form before October 1st, here are three basic things you should know:

 FAFSA stands for Free Application for Federal Student Aid.
-It is an application that college students are required to fill out in order to be eligible for student aid.
+It is an application that college students must fill out to be eligible for student aid.

 Because that’s the day the FAFSA becomes available for the current academic year.
-Although you will have plenty of time to submit your FAFSA after October 1st, it is always better to submit it as early as possible.
-The earlier you submit the application, the higher your chances of getting the maximum financial aid that you are eligible for.
+Although you will have plenty of time to submit your FAFSA form after October 1st, it is always better to submit it as early as possible.
+Submit the form as soon as possible.
+The sooner you do, the higher your chances of getting the maximum financial aid that you are eligible for.

 Things You Should Know & Do Ahead of October 1st